lightning-js/solid/docs/states.md

 };
 ```

-Then it would apply `focusbrand` from the styles object.
+Then it would apply `focusbrand` from the styles $states object.

 ## forwardStates